holographicSol/Detectionator/README.md

     import win32process
     import win32clipboard

     Example event in example.py (does not have to be a .py file, only requires the file contains functioning python code):
     os.startfile('cmd')

-    Note that an import was not necessary.
+    Note that an import was not necessary but can be included.
-    Limitless and very simple however a plugin can be as advanced, sophisticated as you like or require.
+    Limitless and very simple however a plugin can be as advanced & sophisticated as you like, imagine or require.

 [ GUI ]